Hurricane Evacuation Tips for Renters

 Property Management :

 Whether evacuating or not, make sure your property management team and /or landlord has your contact info, fax, email and cell numbers and that you have his.
 Email typically works world wide; some Fax’s are internet based and may still work even though phone lines in the disaster area are down.
 Call, email or fax last minute contact changes to your landlord and / or property manager before the hurricane approaches.
-Make sure keys on file are current.
+Make sure keys are on file and are current - non operable locks will likely be cut off.
 Management may not be able to help save your property or your lease if he can not contact you.
 If your rent is not current and especially if there has been no communication to satisfy the obligations of the Lease, then under “presumption of abandonment” your landlord may have no choice but to evict.
+Warning: Apx. two days after a storm every unit will be inspected, any perishable food thrown out and any pets released.
+This is required in order to insure the buildings remain sanitary.

 Pack all your perishable items left behind in your refrigerator / freezer in heavy duty zip lock freezer bags before evacuating.
 If power is lost all you have to do is throw out the bags and you will have little to clean up if you return within a reasonable amount of time.
-If you will not be promptly returning, contact your landlord and he may be able to assist in disposing of the food if you properly bagged all items before leaving and have copies of your key on file.
-Don’t expect help from your landlord or insurer if you do not properly attend to your food items; you will be responsible for cleaning and / or replacing the refrigerator / freezer.
+If you will not be promptly returning, contact your landlord - he may be able to assist in disposing of the food if you properly bagged all items before leaving.
+Properly attend to your food items; you will be responsible for cleaning and / or replacing the refrigerator / freezer.

 Weather Forecasting :